Why 3D Vision Technology? What's Wrong With 2D?

 2. The limitations of 2D vision technology

 Opposite to 3D vision technology, two-dimensional (2D) vision technology only uses one camera.
 The main difference between a 2D and 3D sensor is the inability of the former to provide depth information.
-As a real-life example to highlight to relevance of depth, try catching a tennis ball thrown in your direction with one eye closed.
+As a real-life example to highlight the relevance of depth, try catching a tennis ball thrown in your direction with one eye closed.
 Give it several tries, and you will find it hard to grab the ball in mid-air because of the lack of depth perception.

 3. Why Advertima chose 3D vision technology to interpret people and understand their behavior in the physical world?